The ads have started, campaigns are heating up and we are getting closer to the November election.

 You may obtain a voter registration form, and register to vote in person at any of the following locations:

 When you have completed your voter registration form, please review it carefully for completeness and accuracy.
 You may either personally deliver, or send by U.S. Mail, your voter registration form to a county board of elections or the Secretary of State’s office.
-You, or another person acting on your behalf, also may deliver your application to one of the offices listed above, but you should ensure your application reaches the office of a board of elections or the Secretary of State no later than the voter registration deadline, the 30th day before the election at which you want to vote.
+You, or another person acting on your behalf, also may deliver your application to one of the offices listed above, but you should ensure your application reaches the office of a board of elections or the Secretary of State no later than the voter registration deadline, the 30th day before the election for which you want to vote.

 Frequently Asked Questions